Are you an adviser? Go to Unbiased Pro

 What does leasehold mean?

-In theory, the closer you are to the lease expiry date, the less valuable the lease becomes, meaning that if you are looking to sell on your lease to a new holder, you’ll find it more difficult to recoup your money if you are closer to the expiry date.
+In theory, the closer you are to the lease expiry date, the less valuable the lease becomes, so if you are looking to sell your lease to a new holder, you’ll find it more difficult to recoup your money.

 It could be a good idea to extend your lease before looking to sell it to make sure you are getting the best possible price.